Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/snowflake-setup.md

 ## More information

-Find Snowflake specific configurations information in the [Snowflake adapter reference guide](/reference/resource-configs/snowflake-configs).
+Find Snowflake-specific configuration information in the [Snowflake adapter reference guide](/reference/resource-configs/snowflake-configs).